pjtunstall/almondala/README.md

 ## Experimental branches

 This repo includes several branches for exploring new features.
-At present they're mostly in raw JavaScript, as I've only just switched to using TypeScript on the `main` branch.
+At present they're mostly in raw JavaScript, as I've only just started introducing TypeScript on the `main` branch.

 - `ts`: the original TypeScript branch, now merged with `main`.
 - `ts-oo`: a modular, more object-oriented style.
 I've chosen not to merge this yet as it feels slower than its procedural precursor, `ts`.